The Funeral Director's Brief

 What this signals:

 When the FTC extends its collection authority, it typically means they plan to use it.
-Combined with the 2024 Funeral Rule amendments (effective July 2024), this suggests the FTC is gearing up for a new round of compliance reviews.
+Combined with the 2024 Funeral Rule amendments (effective July 2024), the comment window is the formal moment to put concerns about enforcement priorities and compliance burden on the record.
+NYSFDA and other state associations are the natural channel for a coordinated comment.

 What to do:

-Pull your General Price List right now.
+1. Pull your General Price List right now.
 Check that every item, every price, and every required disclosure matches current FTC requirements.
-The July 2024 amendments added new requirements around price transparency.
+The July 2024 amendments added new pricing transparency requirements.
 If your GPL has not been updated since then, fix it this week.

 DOH UPDATE